inesbenltaifa/jalapeno-helm/jalapeno-helm/List_of_changes.md

 The templates were created by modifying the source code.
 A folder named prometheusHelm was created in  jalapeno-helm/jalepeno-helm/ where you can find prometheus templates but also Kube state metrics service that will provide many metrics which is not available by default.
 Kube state metrics allow to monitor all your kubernetes API objects like deployments, pods, jobs, cronjobs... : https://devopscube.com/setup-kube-state-metrics/ .

-Prometheus services are running on monitoring namespace Kube state metrics are running on kube-system namespace This was the inital configuration, did not change it because of some problems with grafana.
+Prometheus services are running on monitoring namespace, Kube state metrics are running on kube-system namespace This was the inital configuration, did not change it because of some problems with grafana.